dwp/govuk-casa/docs/migration-guides/MIGRATION_7.x-8.x.md

 **`casa.packageVersions`**

-This object is replaced with a simple string held in `casaVersion`, holding the current version odf CASA.
+This object is replaced with a simple string held in `casaVersion`, holding the current version of CASA.

 ## Additional notes